Richard Adams (inventor)

-Richard Adams (born December 8, 1954) is an independent inventor and engineer.
+Richard Adams (born December 8, 1954) is an independent inventor, engineer, businessman and founder of Happy Computers.
 Since building and demonstrating a video camera as a child, his work has often garnered media interest.

 TV camera

 His first project was the construction of a video camera that he started building when he was ten years old and got working at age 12 in 1967.
 He worked entirely at home without the aid of his school.
 It originally gained coverage in the Miami Herald when he had enlisted the newspaper's help to find a TV station that would help him tune the camera.

 Although he did not invent, the fact that a child could build one cheaply drove home a point that made others desirous of this technology.
 It continued to be publicized by the Herald and other newspapers each time the camera made a public appearance.

 Music

 In 1974, whilst attending Florida Institute of Technology, Adams created an interface and software to connect an electronic organ to a computer so he could record and play back entire musical scores with full polyphony.